 The presence of EM in the appropriate clinical setting is considered diagnostic for Lyme disease; no confirmatory laboratory testing is needed.
 In the absence of a characteristic EM lesion, serologic testing is the diagnostic method of choice for Lyme disease.
 (6) However, serology may not be positive until 1 to 2 weeks after onset of symptoms and may show decreased sensitivity for detection of infection with B mayonii.
 Therefore, detection of Bbsl DNA using polymerase chain reaction (PCR) may be a useful adjunct to serologic testing for detection of acute disease.
 PCR has shown utility for detection of Borrelia DNA from skin biopsies of Lyme-associated rashes and can be used to detect Borrelia DNA from synovial fluid and synovium biopsies.
-Less commonly, Borrelia DNA can be detected in cerebrospinal fluid.
-(7) Lyme PCR should always be performed in conjunction with US Food and Drug Administration-approved serologic tests, and the results should be correlated with serologic and epidemiologic data and clinical presentation of the patient.
+Less commonly, Borrelia DNA can be detected in cerebrospinal fluid and blood.
+(7) In general, blood is not the preferred source for detection of Bbsl DNA by PCR, although it may have increased utility for detection of B mayonii, due to the higher levels of observed peripheral spirochetemia with this organism.
+(2) Lyme PCR should always be performed in conjunction with US Food and Drug Administration approved serologic tests, and results should be correlated with serologic and epidemiologic data and clinical presentation of the patient.
 (8) The Mayo Clinic Lyme PCR test detects and differentiates the main causes of Lyme disease in North America (B burgdorferi and B mayonii) and Europe (B afzelii and B garinii).
 (2,7)